2222-09-27

 Wrapping up on bug-tracking tools

 We at Usersnap are fans of bugs.
 Yep.
 Because we accepted the fact that life is full of bugs.
 And we love them.
 Therefore, we decided to build our super-cool bug-tracking tool more than three years ago.
-If you are looking for an alternative to open-source bug tracking, I’d highly recommend checking out our very own visual bug-tracking tool.
-It’s free for 15 days and allows you to easily set up a bug-tracking tool.
-Also loved by non-developers.
+If you are looking for an alternative to open-source and other bug tracking tools, I recommend checking out our very own visual bug-tracking tool.

 Anyway: I hope you enjoyed our article on the best open-source bug-tracking tools.
 Feel free to check out Usersnap and give it a try.
 It’s free for 15 days.
 Otherwise, I hope to see you on this blog again in the future 🙂